 $1,999: 2.0GHz quad-core 10th-generation Core i5 processor, 16GB of memory, 1TB SSD, Intel Iris Plus Graphics (integrated graphics), four Thunderbolt 3/USB-C ports

 16-inch MacBook Pro

 $2,399: 2.6GHz 6-core 9th-generation Core i7 processor, 16GB of memory, 512GB SSD, Intel HD Graphics 630 (integrated graphics), 4GB AMD Radeon Pro 5300M (discrete graphics), four Thunderbolt 3/USB-C ports

 $2,799: 2.3GHz 8-core 9th-generation Core i9 processor, 16GB of memory, 1TB SSD, Intel HD Graphics 630 (integrated graphics), 4GB AMD Radeon Pro 5500M (discrete graphics), four Thunderbolt 3/USB-C ports

 How to buy a MacBook Pro

-Apple has refurbished 13-inch MacBook Pro models available in the company’s Refurbished and Clearance Store.
-Scroll to the bottom of the list to find the 2017 models.
+Apple has refurbished MacBook Pro models available in the company’s Refurbished and Clearance Store.
 Refurbs offer a modest savings over new models.

 Apple tests and certifies all products in the Refurbished store.
 Supply is limited, so Apple could run out of refurb stock, and you’ll have to check back if you missed your opportunity to buy.
 But once Apple receives your payment, the company guarantees your purchase.